 The skies are blue, the air is warm, and the birds are singing.
 Summer has arrived!
-For the past few months, we’ve been working up to this glorious season: sowing seeds, potting on, and planting out.
+Dont forget to water all your plants as for the past few months, we’ve been working up to this glorious season: sowing seeds, potting on, and planting out.
 And now it’s time to reap the rewards.
 With flowers blooming and crops ready for the picking, gardens and allotments have never looked so fine.
 However, pests are lurking and diseases only too keen to spoil your prized veg, so it’s important to remain vigilant!

 This is the month for regular weeding, watering and feeding (#feedingfriday) to help maintain a healthy garden.
 After all, you wouldn’t want to undo all those months of hard work, so keep the watering can and hoe close at hand.
 Also, if you are going to do any gardening in this weather, think about sun cream, a hat, and keeping yourself hydrated

 Take stock of your gardens, feel proud of your veg patch, and savour those summer harvests.

 In the flower garden

 With temperatures at their warmest, think about the amount of water you’re using.
 We know the veg plot and garden are crying out for a good drink.
 Ideally, you should consider watering either early in the morning or at dusk.
 With the sun out of sight, water evaporation isn’t an issue, keeping your beds and borders hydrated for longer.
 Also, try to water at the base of plants as water droplets on the foliage could potentially burn your plant, or encourage mildew and other diseases.

 Spread a layer of mulch/soil conditioner over your beds to help retain the moisture and reduce your watering workload.